contributte/gopay-inline/README.md

 ### Creating payment request

-This example of payment data was copy from official documentation.
+This example of payment data was copied from official documentation.

 ```php
 // Payment data